Top 5 school holiday activities that won’t break the bank.

 4. Pick a page turner and become a bibliophile.

 I’m gonna take a wild guess here and assume that you don’t realise how fantastic the Rockhampton Library is.
 If you’ve never gotten around to taking the kids or it’s been a while since your last visit – now is the time to check it out.
-Escape the heat outside and spend some time browsing the aisles, choosing some page turners for the kids and maybe even something for yourself.
+Spend time browsing the aisles, choosing some page turners for the kids and maybe even something for yourself.
 There’s nothing like fostering a love of books and reading to set the tone ahead of a new school year.
 Settle in for a story or two and sign up for a FREE membership.
 There really is so much more to our region’s libraries than dusty old books.
 But don’t take my word for it – go and explore them for yourself!

 Pro tip: Wherever you are in CQ, there’s a library near you.
 There’s 10 in the central Highlands alone!
 Be sure to call ahead for operating hours.